 The majority of transmitters in the UK are horizontally polarised, but the best thing to do is take a look at the rooftop aerials in your neighbourhood to see how they're aligned.
 That way you'll know what type of polarisation you'll need.

 The four main types of indoor aerial

 - Monopole or 'rod' aerials.
-These look a bit like car antennas.
+These look a bit like car radio antennas.
 They can be omnidirectional, but you'll also find ones that shift from horizontal to vertical polarisation.

 - Patch.
 These flat panel aerials can sometimes be mounted on walls or hidden away – some even double up as picture frames.
 They're often loops and antennas folded into a panel, and are usually omnidirectional, so you don't need to worry about horizontal or vertical angling.

 You can also get aerials that come with built-in amplifiers.

 An aerial with an amplifier – or signal booster – can marginally increase the likelihood of picking up medium or low signal strengths.
 However, it's not a guarantee for success.The internal amplifier of the TV will usually do a better job, and we've found that boosters on poorly performing indoor aerials can actually cause picture interference.
 This is particularly the case if the aerial is placed too close to the television or set-top box.

 Even Best Buy indoor aerials sometimes can't get good TV reception in your home.
 This can be down to a number of external factors, such as the position of your home in relation to other buildings.